 >> Read “15 Things to Do for Friends and Family in Cincinnati”

-Almost one in four of Cincinnati residents say they have a German heritage.
+Almost one in four Cincinnati residents say they have a German heritage.
 The city reflects this influence with the largest Oktoberfest in North America, the Oktoberfest Zinzinnati.

 Explore Evergreen Retirement Community